dragonlol88/escue/README.md

 <h3>Remove nodes across multiple servers</h3>
-If there is a problem with a cluster and you have to kill all the nodes in cluster, use the 'remove' command.
+If there is a problem with a cluster and you have to kill all the nodes in cluster, use the 'remove' command.<br /><br />
 ```shell script
 $ escue cluster remove sunny
 ```